 There are many ways to get involved with biology and the Society's work.
 You can find us at the UK's biggest science festivals, enter our awards and competitions, apply for grants and funding, volunteer with us, join in or help organise events being run as part of Biology Week.

-Come and find us or volunteer with the Society at a range of science fairs and festivals round the country, from The Big Bang Fair to the Cheltenham Science Festival.
+Come and find us or volunteer with the Society at a range of science fairs and festivals around the country.
 For more information about volunteering at UK science festivals, contact our outreach team.

 The Royal Society of Biology offer a range of funding support for biologists.
-We offer grants for overseas travel as well as regional grants to support members organise events in their area.
+We offer grants for overseas travel as well as outreach and engagement grants to support members to organise events in their area.

 We offer a range of information packs and resources to help you organise your own events and get more people learning about biology.